neilotoole/streamcache/README.md

 source reader, while only reading from the source reader once.

 This is admittedly a rather arcane need.
-Let's say we're reading from stdin.
+Let's say we're reading from `stdin`.
 For example:

 ```shell
 $ cat myfile.ext | myprogram